Boat Conversion

 Basic Boat Evaluation Process

 Over the years I'd amassed a small library of boat catalogs.
 With the above feature list in mind I began looking through them to pick out the most suitable boat.
 I made a list of "contenders for consideration."
 It included the Crestliner Canadian 18, Princecraft Hudson, Lund Alaskan 18, and Lund SSV-18.
 I then visited dealers to closely examine each one.
 This included snapping digital photos, taking key measurements, and peering into all compartments.
 (Yes, the camera caused some head-scratching by boat salesmen.
 One remarked, "You're the first I've seen to go boat shopping with a camera.")
 In the end I concluded that the Lund SSV-18 best met my objectives and desired features.
 I then checked several dealers for price.
-It ranged from $4500 to $3999 (January 2006).
+It ranged from $4500 to $3999, pre-tax (January 2006).

 Finished Boat Features